 This means not just object notes, in-game books, and splash screens.
 The very world of your game itself needs to produce that kind of stuff.

 A destroyed palace?
 It can’t just be any ruined palace.
-It’s got to have a past and a justification to be in ruins, and your level design should reflect that.
+It’s got to have a past and a justification for being in ruins, and your level design should reflect that.
 Have an old knightly order suit of armor?
 It must have their symbol on it.
 And also everything else that comes from that order.

 However, if you can avoid that pitfall and still note that the player doesn’t really know all the information that you’ve never actually told them, then the story bibles are really helpful no matter what kind of plot you’re making.
 But they are a must-have in lore-driven games.